 As most health- conscious foodies know, as enzymes in foods heat up the food’s analytes change.
 Lemons, for instance, begin the cooking process as easily seen when raw translucent fish are doused with lemon juice and the fish flesh becomes opaque.
 This same type of chemical change occurs when combining citrus, such as grapefruit with raw cannabis.
 But raw cannabis does not need to be heated or cooked to attain its benefits, and truly, it shouldn’t be.
 Naturally forming stomach acids are enough to induce the needed change to receive the beneficial analytes of raw cannabis.

-Raw cannabis straight from the earth contains a plethora of therapeutic advantages when eaten raw – not heated, not smoked, not crushed, not dehydrated and pulverized into a powder.
+Raw cannabis straight from the earth contains a plethora of therapeutic advantages when eaten raw – for humans and other mammals.
 Freshly harvested cannabis only needs to have time to dry out, which is usually completed before it is sold, for maximum THCA and CBDA levels.

 The cannabinoid acids THCA (tetrahydrocannabinolic acid) and CBDA (cannabidiolic acid), which turn into THC and CBD when heated, remain as they are – natural potent medicine for mammals.
 Pharmaceutical research relays the benefits of these raw analytes.

 CBDA has anti-inflammatory properties, functions as an antibacterial, and has properties to reduce nausea and vomiting.
 Preclinical research states that THCA may have the potential to protect against neurodegenerative diseases, treat epilepsy and muscle spasms, and provide relief for insomnia and pain.

 THCA is an effective warrior in battling tumors and cancer.